• Skip to primary navigation

 As you can see, the recipe calls for:

-• butter: I use unsalted butter.
+• Butter: I use unsalted butter.
 As you can see by the photo, I chop the butter into small cubes.
 This makes it really easy to mix and melt in with the other ingredients consistently.
 The butter often takes longer to melt than the chocolate, so keep stirring if there are any yellow butter blobs visible!

-• mini marshmallows: these are great as it saves us from cutting regular sized marshmallows in half.
+• Mini marshmallows: these are great as it saves us from cutting regular sized marshmallows in half.
 I use one standard packet which measures 2 cups or 200 grams.
 We simply add them in to the wet fudge and the stir to combine.

 The above 4 ingredients are all that is needed to make our fudge!